shawn-sandy/blacktie/packages/blacktie-loading-dots/README.md

 # BlackTie loading dots

-Loading dots components built for Vue.js built with [Three dots](https://github.com/nzbin/three-dots)
+Really cool animated loading dots for use in your Vue.js apps, powered by [Three dots](https://github.com/nzbin/three-dots) a dot animation library.

 > The project is a set of CSS loading animations created with three dots which made by just single element.
 I think the project can not only enhance your CSS skills but also improve your imagination.